 How Much Screen Time Is Too Much For a Distance Learner?

-With a major shift in the world towards distance learning, the discussion of how much time kids can safely spend looking at screens has only become more vital.
-Whether it be on smartphone, tablet or laptop, parents have usually been concerned with the time kids spend playing games, interacting on social media or watching TV shows and movies.
+There has been a major shift in the world towards distance learning.
+The discussion of how much time kids can safely spend looking at screens has only become more vital.
+Whether it be on smartphone, tablet or laptop, parents have usually been concerned with the time kids spend playing games, interacting on social media, or watching TV shows and movies.

 The WHO & CDC both recommend no more than 2 hours of screen time for children under 18.
 Finding further specifics, The American Academy for Pediatrics urges a 1-hour screen time maximum for children under 6 years old.